Nashville Field Sobriety Test Attorneys

 Am I Required to Submit to Field Sobriety Testing?

-There is no legal requirement to take any field sobriety tests and as such, you should never take them.
-These are subjective tests that are only 65% — 77% correct when administered in perfect conditions, administered exactly as designed and evaluated impartially.
+There is no legal requirement to take any field sobriety tests and as such, we recommend that you do not take them.
+These are subjective tests that are only 65%-77% correct when administered in perfect conditions, administered exactly as designed, and evaluated impartially.

 The officer already thinks you are impaired — why else would they request you take the test?
 An officer who already is biased against you is the one who will be grading your performance.
-In America you do not have to prove your innocence, it is the duty of the State and the police to prove you are guilty.
-You have no obligation to do his job or help at this point.
+In America, you do not have to prove your innocence; it is the duty of the State and the police to prove you are guilty.
+You have no obligation to do the officer’s job or help at this point.